PragmaticPhil/create_microbit_image/README.md

 # create_microbit_image

-Simple and quick way to edit and create images and animations (up to 10 frames) for the micro:bit.
+A simple, quick and fun way to edit and create images and animations (up to 10 frames) for the micro:bit.

 An easy UI allows you to create images / animations quickly, and outputs Python code for you to use in your apps.